Donkey Kong Bananza: Game design

 Bananza entered development on the original Nintendo Switch (top) before shifting to the Switch 2.

-As Bananza was the first 3D Donkey Kong platformer since Donkey Kong 64 (1999), Watanabe wanted it to feel new in terms of gameplay and art direction.
+EPD developed Bananza using Odyssey as a basis.
+As it was the first 3D Donkey Kong platformer since Donkey Kong 64 (1999), Watanabe wanted it to feel new in terms of gameplay and art direction.
 Nonetheless, EPD sought to honor Donkey Kongs history and revive elements they felt would mesh with the destructible environments.
 Takahashi replayed every Donkey Kong game and cited Donkey Kong Country as a particular influence.
 EPD used the voxel technology to present returning elements, including minecarts, barrel cannons, and Animal Friends such as Rambi, in new ways; Motokura added that they did not want to rely solely on nostalgia.
 They wanted to satisfy veteran Donkey Kong fans while appealing to players who were alienated by the franchise's high difficulty level, so they included the skill tree, an easier game mode, and co-op features as options.
 Side-scrolling areas were included to bridge the gap between the 2D and 3D Donkey Kong games.

 In designing each layer, EPD generally chose a theme and then thought about what voxel-based game mechanics could be included.
 In one instance, the ability to surf on pieces of terrain inspired a layer with rolling hills.
 They designed the underground world as a hierarchical society, the structures of each world based on either the animal inhabitants or bananas.
 The team wanted the underground world to feel strange and distinct from the surface setting of previous Donkey Kong games, with a wide variety of colors, but sought to evoke the franchise's original Brooklyn-inspired aesthetic and incorporated the neon pink and blue colors from the 1981 game as highlights.
 They also included an indicator for how many meters underground the player is as a reference to the 1981 game, which uses height to distinguish levels.
 The team connected layers through sinkholes to enhance the feeling of going deeper underground and, unlike Odyssey, so players could travel to new locations via gameplay.